-"√y" is the minimum sample size for low risk
+" $\sqrt{y}$ " is the minimum sample size for low risk, which cannot be smaller than 10% of the entire group.

-3.4.5.
+3.4.6.
 Fourth Step: Once the minimum sample size has been determined according to the risk of the group or multi-site specified by the CB, the certification body shall perform stratification, i.e., grouping the sites to be audited under certain criteria (see Chart 2)